DoodleScheduling/frontend-challenge-chat-api/README.md

   lsof -i :3000

   # Windows
-  netstat -ano | findstr :3000  # On Windows
+  netstat -ano | findstr :3000

   # Then either:
   # 1. Stop the conflicting process, or
-  # 2. Change the port mapping in the docker run command to use a different port
+  # 2. Change the port in docker-compose.yml to use a different port
   ```

 Local development issues: